kuixu/VRmol/README.md

 <iframe src="https://vrmol.net/index.html?id=1dfb&panelShow=0&mainMode=7&showSurface=1&surfaceOpc=0.5&surfaceType=1"  />
 ```

-## Deploy VRmol at your own server
+## Deploy VRmol on your own server

   - Download the code into the apache server web directory
   - Set `SERVERURL` as your URL (like https://example.com) at `libs/molecule/PDBCore.js`